-For Token-Ring interfaces, a 150 ohm STP cable is required for connection to the front panel 9-pin D subminiature connector.
-Alternatively, a 100 ohm UTP cable can be attached to the external media filter supplied with the Brouter.
+For the Token-Ring interface on the RouteAbout Access TW, a 150-ohm STP cable is required for connection to the front panel 9-pin D subminiature connector.
+Alternatively, a 100-ohm UTP cable can be attached to an external media filter.
+A media filter is supplied with the RouteAbout Access TW.